Investing

 Definition Of Put Options

-The opposite of call is the put option.
+The opposite of a call is a put option.
 Put means to ward off or sell an option.
 But you must again specify the projected price and date of sale.

-Expiration Dates and Their Impact on Options Value
+Expiration Dates and Their Impact on Option Value

 Order Of Columns in An Options Chain